 Dr. Antonio Missiroli is the Assistant Secretary General for Emerging Security Challenges.
 Prior to joining NATO, Dr. Antonio Missiroli was the Director of the European Union Institute for Security Studies (EUISS) in Paris (2012-17).
 Previously, he was Adviser at the Bureau of European Policy Advisers (BEPA) of the European Commission (2010-2012); Director of Studies at the European Policy Centre in Brussels (2005-2010), and Senior Research Fellow at the W/EU Institute for Security Studies in Paris (1998-2005).
 He was also Head of European Studies at CeSPI in Rome (1994-97) and a Visiting Fellow at St Antony’s College, Oxford (1996-97).
 As well as being a professional journalist, he has also taught at Bath and Trento as well as Boston University, SAIS/Johns Hopkins, at the College of Europe (Bruges) and Sciences Po (Paris).
 Dr. Missiroli holds a PhD degree in Contemporary History from the Scuola Normale Superiore (Pisa) and a Master’s degree in International Public Policy from SAIS/Johns Hopkins University.

-Mr. Daniel Moore, PhD Candidate, Department of War Studies, King's College London
+Mr. Daniel Moore, PhD Candidate, King's College, London

 Daniel Moore is a PhD researcher at King's College London's Department of War Studies where he focuses on the application of network operations to military doctrine and strategy.
 Daniel has experience both in the public and private sectors, having previously served as a lieutenant in the Israel Defense Forces and later working in companies such as IBM.
 Alongside his academic research, Daniel works as a security principle in Accenture Security's threat intelligence unit, iDefense, where he develops new collection and analysis capabilities.

-Dr. Steven Noel, Lead Cyber Security Engineer, National Security Engineering Center, The MITRE Corporation
+Dr. Steven Noel, Lead Cyber Security Engineer, The MITRE Corporation

-Dr. Brian M. Pierce, Information Innovation Office, DARPA
+Dr. Brian M. Pierce, Director, Information Innovation Office, DARPA

 Dr. Brian Pierce joined DARPA in 2014 and serves as the director of the DARPA Information Innovation Office (I2O).